Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Conclusion

-In this paper, we investigate these quantum corrections in the ASG propagate beyond the black hole horizon and left any imprints on the shadow.
-We study the black hole shadow in ASG as perceived by a far distant observer sitting on the equatorial plane.
+In this paper, we investigate whether these quantum corrections in the rotating ASG black holes propagate beyond the event horizon and left any observational imprints on the light propagation.
+In principle, light originating from the source get deflected when passing by a black hole, and the deflection angle depends upon the distance of closest approach.
+We consider the light propagation in the equatorial plane and using the Gauss-Bonnet theorem calculate the deflection angle in the weak-field limit.
+The geodesics curvature of light spatial curves in the optical geometry depends upon the ASG parameters and the black hole spin, however, it vanishes for non-rotating black hole.
+We analytically calculate the deflection angle by assuming that the observer and source are at finite distance from the black hole.
+For fixed values of black hole parameters, observer's and source's distances from the black hole the deflection angle of the light is modified by ASG parameters and generalize the Kerr deflection angle, however, the corrections in deflection angle are of order $\mathcal{O}(\mu$as), which is within the capabilities of current observational measurements.
+We also study the rotating ASG black hole shadow as perceived by a far distant observer sitting on the equatorial plane.
 The ASG parameters affect the near horizon geometry, and so does the black hole shadow.
-In particular, the shadow of black hole in ASG is considerably different from their GR counterpart.
-Hence, similar to the noncommutativity and the metric perturbations the quantum corrections manifested in the ASG theory may also have observational effects in the shadow detection.
-Shadow radius decrease with increasing $\zeta$, whereas the intrinsic distortion in rotating black hole shadow gradually increase with increasing $\zeta$.
-It is found that the effect of asymptotic safety on rotating black hole shadow is more prominent for higher values of the spin parameter, whereas for slowly rotating black holes it would be difficult to distinguish shadow in ASG theory from the corresponding one in standard GR.
+Shadow radius decreases with increasing $\zeta$, whereas the intrinsic distortion in rotating black hole shadows gradually increase with increasing $\zeta$.
+It is found that the effects of asymptotic safety on rotating black hole shadow is more prominent for higher values of the spin parameter, whereas for slowly rotating black holes it would be difficult to distinguish shadow in ASG theory from the corresponding one in standard GR.
+Hence, similar to the noncommutativity and the metric perturbations the quantum corrections manifested in the ASG theory also have observational effects in the shadow detection.

+We constrain the ASG parameters with the aid of recent M87* black hole shadow observations.
+In turn, the M87* black hole shadow observables $(\Delta C, \theta_d)$ are found to be consistent with the rotating ASG black holes shadows within the finite particular parameter space ($\zeta, a$), viz., the shadow angular diameter $\theta_d$ within the $1\sigma$ region leads to constraint on $\zeta$, viz., $\zeta\leq 0.1324$ for $\gamma=0.10$.